MicrosoftDocs/win32/desktop-src/directcomp/apply-2d-transforms.md

 ---
 title: How to apply 2D transforms
-description: This topic demonstrates how to apply 2D transforms to a visual by using Microsoft DirectComposition. ms.assetid: 'DED74416-C85A-4220-89BD-3F9BEF786B7D'
+description: This topic demonstrates how to apply 2D transforms to a visual by using Microsoft DirectComposition. ms.assetid: DED74416-C85A-4220-89BD-3F9BEF786B7D
+keywords:
-keywords: ["how to apply DirectComposition 2D transforms", "DirectComposition 2D transforms"]
+- how to apply DirectComposition 2D transforms
+- DirectComposition 2D transforms
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to apply 2D transforms